-- You will not file an application for patent, nor actively seek any other form of intellectual property protection claiming or covering the Material or its uses, nor will you permit others under your direct supervision to seek, nor will you assist others in seeking, any such patents or other intellectual property protections.
-If any invention or discovery pertaining to the Material, whether patentable or not, is first conceived or reduced to practice by you, the institution with which you are affiliated or employed (the “Establishment”), or those under your direct supervision, during research using the Material, you agree not to enforce any rights that you may have in the invention or discovery against the SGC or its members, and you hereby grant to the SGC and its members a non-exclusive, irrevocable, perpetual, world-wide, sub-licensable, assignable, and royalty-free license under any such rights.
+- You will not file an application for patent, nor actively seek any other form of intellectual property protection claiming or covering the Material or its uses, nor will you permit the institution with which you are affiliated or employed (“Establishment”) or others under your direct supervision to seek, nor will you assist them in seeking, any such patents or other intellectual property protections.
+If any invention or discovery pertaining to the Material, whether patentable or not, is first conceived or reduced to practice by you, your Establishment, or those under your direct supervision, during research using the Material, you agree that you, your Establishment, or those under your direct supervision will not enforce any rights in the invention or discovery against the SGC or its member organizations, and you hereby grant to the SGC and its member organizations a non-exclusive, irrevocable, perpetual, world-wide, sub-licensable, assignable, and royalty-free license under any such rights.

-- You agree to place the results of the research performed with the Material by you, your Establishment, and those under your direct supervision, in the public domain, by publishing results in one or more open access journals and by depositing the underlying data in a public access repository or, if not feasible, in an institutional repository accessible to academic researchers, within one year of publication.
+- You are encouraged to publish the results of the research performed with the Material by you, your Establishment, and those under your direct supervision in suitable journals and to deposit the underlying data for such publications in a suitable repository according to FAIR principles (findable, accessible, interoperable, reusable).

 - In order to track the impact of the Materials, you agree that you, your Establishment, and those under your direct supervision will acknowledge the SGC as the source of the Material in all publications resulting from, and in all presentations in scientific fora regarding, use of the Materials.
 The following statement will be included in the Acknowledgement section of all publications: “The [Material] was supplied by the Structural Genomics Consortium under an Open Science Trust Agreement: http://www.thesgc.org/click-trust ”.